-● Registration Period: November 8, 2025 – March 20, 2026 ● Eligibility: Students currently enrolled in Australian high schools, Year 7–12 ● Assessment Date: March 29, 2026 (Sunday Morning) ● Format: Online written test ● Description: Round 1 serves as the preliminary selection test, assessing students’ fundamental understanding of artificial intelligence, mathematics, and logical reasoning.
-Top-performing students from Round 1 will be invited to participate in Round 2.
+● Registration Period: November 8, 2025 – March 27, 2026 ● Eligibility: Students currently enrolled in Australian high schools, Year 7–12 ● Assessment Date: March 29, 2026 (Sunday Morning)(Late Window: 5 April 2026) ● Format: Online written test ● Description: Round 1 serves as the preliminary selection test, assessing students’ fundamental understanding of artificial intelligence, mathematics, and logical reasoning.
+All students from Round 1 can participate in Round 2.

-● Tests AI thinking and fundamental AI knowledge.
+● AI reasoning/thinking questions. ● 45-Minute Multiple-Choice Format (ABCDE Options). ● No programming challenges included. ● Tests AI thinking and fundamental AI knowledge.

 ● Date: Late April 2026 (Exact date to be announced)